Culture of the Ming dynasty: Artists outside of schools, portraits, illustrations

 Many artists, such as Tang Yin (1470–1523), Qiu Ying (1525–1593), and Xu Wei (1521–1593), were influenced by the Wu school and worked in and around Suzhou, but they were not officially part of the school.
 Tang Yin and Qiu Ying often alternated between self-expression and academic style.
 They, along with other artists from the Zhe and Wu schools, were considered part of the conservative wing of the southern tradition or the southern direction of academicism.
 On the other hand, Xu Wei broke away from academicism and created freely and independently.
 His paintings were characterized by a deliberate carelessness and simplification of form, resulting in exceptional credibility and expressiveness in his compositions.
 Qiu Ying's works were more popular with the public than literary painting, leading to many merchants signing his name on paintings that were often far from his actual style.

 Chen Hongshou was a notable figure painter during the late Ming period.
 His work was characterized by original depictions of landscapes and figures, which was also seen in the works of his contemporaries Ding Yunpeng and Wu Bin.

 The Ming period saw a flourishing of portrait art, with many portraits of officials and their ancestors depicted in official robes.
-However, this genre was often overlooked by literary critics, who saw it as a commercial pursuit rather than a form of artistic expression.
+This genre was often overlooked by literary critics, who saw it as a commercial pursuit rather than a form of artistic expression.
 One of the new developments in 16th-century art was the rise of funeral portraits, which were known for their realistic depictions.
 As the amount of printed literature increased, the genre of book illustrations, primarily woodcuts, also became popular.
 Qiu Ying, a prominent artist of the time, perfected the distinctive style of miniatures in this field in the mid-16th century.
 The 17th century saw the emergence of color book illustrations as well.